CityOfZion/props_collection/sdk-ts/README.md

 ### Testing

-Before testing locally, you need to have the PROPS Collection and PROPS Dice smart contracts on your private chain.
+Before testing locally, ensure that the PROPS Collection and PROPS Dice smart contracts are deployed on your private chain.
+The Dice smart contract is required, because Collection uses it to randomly sample collections.

+#### Setting Up the Contracts

-Use [CPM](https://github.com/CityOfZion/cpm) with the config file at [`contract`](../contract/cpm.yaml) to download Dice and Collection to your private chain at [`default.neo-express`](../default.neo-express).
+Use [CPM](https://github.com/CityOfZion/cpm) with the config file at the contract project to download Dice and Collection to your private chain at `default.neo-express`.

 ```bash
 cd ../contract
 cpm run
 ```

+#### Preparing the Private Blockchain

-Then run the following commands at the repository root:
+After deploying the contracts, set up the private blockchain with Neo-Express by running the following commands at the repository root:

 ```bash
 # Add some funds to the testing account